vivianblanco-tech/device-flow/docs/DATABASE_SETUP.md

 # Database Setup Guide

-This guide provides multiple options for setting up the PostgreSQL database for the Laptop Tracking System.
+This guide provides multiple options for setting up the PostgreSQL database for Align.

 ---